 Now we present two polyvariant generalization operators, which may introduce several distinct, specialized definitions (with different constraints) for each atom.
-Polyvariant operators allow, in principle, more precision with respect to monovariant operators, but in some cases they could also cause the introduction of too many new predicates, and hence an increase of both the size of the specialized program and the time needed for verification.
-We will consider this issue in Section 7 when we discuss the outcome of our experiments.
+Polyvariant operators allow, in principle, more precision with respect to monovariant operators, but they may cause the introduction of too many new predicates, and hence an increase of both the size of the specialized program and the time needed for verification.
+We will consider this issue in Section 7 when we discuss the experiments we have performed.

-We consider Defs to be a tree of definitions (rather than simply a set of definitions), where definition D is a child of definition C if D is introduced to fold a clause derived by unfolding C. We define the ancestor relation as the reflexive, transitive closure of the child relation.
+For these polyvariant generalization operators, we have to consider Defs as a tree of definitions (rather than simply a set of definitions), where definition D is a child of definition C if D is introduced to fold a clause derived by unfolding C. We define the ancestor relation on Defs as the reflexive, transitive closure of the child relation.

-When we use a polyvariant generalization operator, for any given atom Q(X), the definitions in Defs whose body contains Q(X) are not necessarily linearly ordered with respect to the 'more general' relation.
-However, the definitions in the same path of the definition tree Defs are linearly ordered, and the last definition introduced is more general than all its ancestors.
+When we use a polyvariant generalization operator, for any given atom Q(X), the definitions in Defs whose bodies contain Q(X) are not necessarily linearly ordered with respect to the 'more general' relation.
+However, the definitions whose bodies contain Q(X) and belong to the same path of the definition tree Defs are linearly ordered, and the last definition introduced is more general than all its ancestors.

 - Polyvariant Generalization with Widening.
-This operator is denoted $Gen_P$ .
+This operator is denoted Gen_P .
 Let E be a clause of the form H(X) := e(X,X1), Q(X1) and Defs be a tree of predicate definitions.
-Suppose that E has been derived by unfolding a definition C. Then, - $(\pi 1)$ if in Defs there is no ancestor of C whose body atom is of the form Q(X1), then $Gen_P(E, Defs)$ is the clause $newp(X1) := e_p(X1)$ , Q(X1), and - $(\pi 2)$ if C has a most recent ancestor D in Defs of the form newq(X1) := d(X1), Q(X1), then $Gen_P(E, Defs)$ is the clause newp(X1) := w(X1), Q(X1), where w(X1) is the widening of d(X1) with respect to $e_p(X1)$ . - Polyvariant Generalization with Widening and Convex Hull.
-This operator, denoted $Gen{PH}$ , is defined as $Gen_P$ , except that it alternates the computation of convex hull and widening.
-Formally, Case $(\pi 2)$ above is modified as follows: - $(\pi 2{PH})$ if C has a most recent ancestor D in Defs of the form newq(X1) := d(X1), Q(X1) that has been derived by projection or widening, then $Gen{PH}(E, Defs)$ is the clause newp(X1) := ch(X1), Q(X1), where ch(X1) is the convex hull of d(X1) and $e_p(X1)$ , else $Gen{PH}(E, Defs)$ is the clause newp(X1) := w(X1), Q(X1), where w(X1) is the widening of d(X1) with respect to $e_p(X1)$ .
+Suppose that E has been derived by unfolding a definition C. Then, - $(\pi 1)$ if in Defs there is no ancestor of C in whose body the atom is (a variant of) $\mathbb{Q}(X1)$, then $Gen_P(E, Defs)$ is the clause $newp(X1) := e_p(X1)$, $\mathbb{Q}(X1)$, and - $(\pi 2)$ if C has a most recent ancestor D in Defs of the form newq(X1) := d(X1), Q(X1), then $Gen_P(E, Defs)$ is the clause newp(X1) := w(X1), Q(X1), where w(X1) is the widening of d(X1) with respect to $e_p(X1)$.

+• Polyvariant Generalization with Widening and Convex Hull.
+This operator, denoted Gen{PH} alternates the computation of convex hull and widening.
+Formally, $Gen{PH}(E, Defs)$ is defined like $Gen_P(E, Defs)$, except that Case (π 2) above is modified as follows:

+$(\pi 2{PH})$ if C has a most recent ancestor D in Defs of the form newq(X1) := d(X1), Q(X1) that has been derived by projection or widening, then $Gen{PH}(E, Defs)$ is the clause newp(X1) := ch(X1), Q(X1), where ch(X1) is the convex hull of d(X1) and $e_p(X1)$, else $Gen{PH}(E, Defs)$ is the clause newp(X1) := w(X1), Q(X1), where w(X1) is the widening of d(X1) with respect to $e_p(X1)$.

-Now we show that all four operators introduced above are indeed generalization operators in the sense of Definition 2, and hence they guarantee the correctness and termination of $Specialize{Prop}$ .
-The proof of this fact is similar to the ones for similar operators presented in [19], where, however, the CLP program given as input to the specialization procedure encodes the satisfaction relation for the Computational Tree Logic.
+Now we show that all four operators introduced above are indeed generalization operators in the sense of Definition 2, and hence they guarantee the correctness and termination of $Specialize{Prop}$.
+The proof of this fact is similar to the one presented in [21] for similar generalization operators.
+(Note, however, that in [21] the CLP program given as input to the specialization procedure encodes the satisfaction relation for the Computational Tree Logic.)

 Proposition 1.
-The operators $Gen_M$ , $Gen{MH}$ , $Gen_P$ , and $Gen{PH}$ are generalization operators.
+The operators Gen_M , Gen{MH} , Gen_P , and Gen{PH} are generalization operators.

 PROOF.
-By Definition 2, we have to show that, for each operator Gen in $\{Gen_M, Gen{MH}, Gen_P, \text{ and } Gen{PH}\}$ , the following two properties hold.
+By Definition 2, we have to show that, for each operator Gen in the set $\{Gen_M, Gen{MH}, Gen_P, \text{ and } Gen{PH}\}$, the following two properties hold.